Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Endpoints.md

 ## Version 1
 Endpoints here are implemented primarily for the mobile app, but can be used elsewhere.
 As development continues, more documentation will be added for reference.

-All endpoints in Version 1 of the API will be prefaced with `/v1` - if forgotten, the server will send a `404` JSON response.
+All endpoints in Version 1 of the API will be prefaced with `/v1`.

+You can also view the [error documentation](Errors) for planning on handling errors.

 **Version 1 endpoints:**
 * Historical artists